webprofusion/certify-docs/docs/guides/licensing.md

 From 1st November 2023 we have moved to a 12 month renewal cycle for all license tiers and revised pricing, this will apply to new licenses, **existing renewals will remain on the previous pricing/terms until after 1st Nov 2025**.
 Pricing for Power Pro and Enterprise tiers last revised 1st February 2024.

-These give you 1 license key (per bundle purchased) which can be used up to the given number of installs.
+- These give you 1 license key (per bundle purchased) which can be used up to the given number of installs.

-License tier names are an arbitrary label and are not related to the size/nature of your organisation, they are just our name for the license bundle.
+- License tier names are an arbitrary label and are not related to the size/nature of your organisation, they are just our name for the license bundle.

-These license bundles can be purchased using a credit card (via Stripe) or via PayPal.
+- These license bundles can be purchased using a credit card (via Stripe) or via PayPal.

-**Proforma Invoicing, reseller accounts etc are not generally supported due to the manual processing involved.
+- **POs/Proforma Invoicing etc are not supported due to the manual processing involved.
 See Cloud Licensing instead or you can also get a link to send to someone else to complete payment on behalf of your account.**

-If you specifically need to purchase through a reseller please contact https://shi.com with your enquiry.
-This is generally only available for Power Pro and Enterprise tiers.
+- If you specifically need to purchase through a reseller please provide your preferred reseller a link to this page with your enquiry.
+See *Licensing through Resellers* below.

-Notifications are sent when your license key is about to expire.
+- Notifications are sent when your license key is about to expire.
 To stop receiving notifications about an expiring or expired license key, sign into your certifytheweb.com profile and choose `Cancel Now` from the License keys tab.

 ## Cloud Managed Licenses
 An alternative to purchasing a license bundle is to have a flexible license that's managed via a cloud subscription.